hgentl/BirdRecords/README.md

 ## Project Outline
 This project was developed as part of my studies towards the Object-Oriented Java Programming module at The Open University.
-It models a bird watching society
+It models a record-keeping system for a bird-watching society, allowing members to record bird species, the locations where they were sighted, and the dates of those sightings.

 ### Assigment Context
-I was asked to develpe simple database for a Bird watching socety which would allow them to keep track of all different species of birds sigtghted in defferent locations.
-The projcet requied I implement defencive programming tequines and persistant stroage by writing to a csv file.
+The assignment required me to develop a small application for a real-world organisation to manage a collection of objects that were important to it.
+I chose a bird-watching society that needed to keep track of bird species observed at different locations.

+The project also introduced defensive programming, error handling, unit testing, and persistent storage through CSV files.

 ---

 ## Features
+* Records bird species and the locations where they were sighted.
+* Stores multiple sighting dates for each bird/location combination.
+* Validates bird and sighting data before adding it to the collection.
+* Supports adding, retrieving, updating, and removing records.
-* Recoreds and traks bird sightings accross different locations
+* Calculates total sightings for each species across different locations.
+* Displays the recorded sightings in a readable format.
-* Ensures persistant storage by writing the contensce of the collection to a csv file
+* Exports the collection to a CSV file for persistent storage.
-*
+* Includes JUnit tests covering normal and invalid use cases.

 ---

 ## Design Highlights
 The project utilises defencive programing practeses and error handling to ensure a robust and CRUD system which can handle errors.
 The system encorprates

+### Data Modeling
+The collection is represented using a `Map<Bird, ArrayList<LocalDate>>`, with each Bird object acting as a key and its associated value containing the dates on which it was sighted.

+This structure allows multiple locations to be represented for the same species while keeping each location's individual sighting dates separate.

-### Defencive Programming
+### Defensive Programming
-The `Bird` object is
+Input is validated before it is added to the system.
+Bird objects reject null and empty species or location values, while the collection validates that referenced birds exist before updating their sighting data.

+Species and location names are also normalised to lowercase when a Bird object is created, helping to prevent accidental duplication caused by differences in capitalisation.

-### Error Avoidance & Recovery
+### Error Handling
-Errors are handled grasfuly using try/catch statments to esnure users
+Invalid operations result in `IllegalArgumentException`, while errors encountered during CSV creation are handled using `IOException`.
+Date input is validated using LocalDate, with invalid dates converted into meaningful exceptions for the caller.

-### IO/File operations
+### Persistence
-Write a CSV file...
+The `BirdSightings` class can export the current collection to a CSV file, allowing the recorded data to persist beyond the lifetime of the application.

+The export method validates the requested file extension and handles I/O errors rather than allowing them to fail silently.

-### Object Methods?
+### Object Equality and Hashing
-hashCode
-equals
-ect

-### Unit tests using JUnit
+`Bird` overrides `equals()` and `hashCode()` so that birds with the same species and location are treated as equal.
+This is particularly important because Bird objects are used as keys within the HashMap that stores the collection.

+The implementation allows the collection to identify an existing bird/location combination reliably rather than relying on object identity.

+### Automated Testing
+The project includes JUnit tests for both `Bird` and `BirdSightings`.
+The tests cover normal behaviour as well as invalid inputs and edge cases, including null values, empty data, invalid dates, duplicate entries, missing records, and invalid file extensions.

 ---